ucc23/updt_UCC/README.md

 # Initial version of the catalogue

 The initial version is generated using the `initial_DBs_comb` script in the article's repo.
-This initial version is processed with the `fastMP_process` script (in the same repo) to generate the datafiles for each catalogued cluster, through the use of the `fastMP` package.
+This initial version is then processed with the `fastMP_process` script in the same repo to generate the datafiles for each catalogued cluster, through the use of the `fastMP` package.
 The `fastMP_process` script calls the `call_fastMP` module that handles the datafile generation for each cluster and the updating of the `UCC_cat_XXXYYZZ.csv` catalogue file with the obtained parameters.
+Finally, the `add_duplicates` script is applied on the `UCC_cat_XXXYYZZ.csv` catalogue file to add the probable duplicates for each cluster

-These datafiles need to be processed with the `make_entries` script once to generate the files that will populate the site `ucc.ar`.
+The datafiles generated in this initial run need to be processed with the `make_entries` script once to generate the files that will populate the site `ucc.ar`.

+Summary:

+1. `initial_DBs_comb` generates the initial version of the catalogue
+2. `fastMP_process` (`call_fastMP` module) generates the the datafiles and
+   updates the `UCC_cat_XXXYYZZ.csv` catalogue
+3. `add_duplicates` adds the probable duplicates for each cluster

 # Updating the catalogue